springernature/frontend-playbook/practices/house-style.md

 ### Linting

 We lint our CSS, JavaScript, and templates written with DustJS.
-This helps us to keep our codebases consistent, avoid common logic and implementaton errors, and lets us concentrate on solving problems instead of formatting.
+This helps us to keep our codebases consistent, avoid common logic and implementation errors, and lets us concentrate on solving problems instead of formatting.

 * For CSS, use [StyleLint](https://github.com/stylelint/stylelint)
 * For JavaScript, use [XO](https://github.com/sindresorhus/xo)